Applications are Open for Transfer Students Accepted into UC Davis!

 Learn more about climate action, education, and food security through keynote speakers and find out how you can make an impact in the region in a service internship while being paid.
 Meet some of the host sites and find out about specific positions and opportunities.

 College Corps FAQ

 What is a fellow and what is a fellowship?

 Selected undergraduate students will be referred to as College Corps fellows throughout the duration of the program.

 The fellowship refers to the year-long commitment and service completed with an external community partner.
 As a College Corps fellow, you will be assigned an external community partner to work with and complete a majority of the 450 hours of service with this community host site.

 How do I apply?

-- Complete the application – APPLY NOW.
+- Complete the application by March 17, 2023.
 The application will include some short answer questions.